christophrust/osrmtime/README.md

 ### Windows

 Please download the [release archive](https://github.com/christophrust/osrmtime/releases/download/v1.3.3/osrmtime_release1.3.3.zip) and unpack it at a location of your choice.

+#### Automatic installation with Stata

-Then in stata type (of course, replace the path to the location where you unpacked the content of the release archive)
+To install the toolchain from the stata CLI, run the following command (of course, replace the path to the location where you unpacked the content of the release archive)

 ```stata
 net describe osrmtime, from("/path/to/extracted/files")